Sharing large files to OneDrive and linking on Moodle

 Whether you’d like to share a film clip, an outside link, or upload a class recording, there are several ways to add/share video on Moodle.
 In this Tech Doc, you’ll find the most-common ways to share video on Moodle based on where the video is originally stored/hosted.

 The first step to sharing video stored on your computer/device is to upload it to a platform that offers sufficient storage space for large video files.
 For the Bryn Mawr community, the easiest way to do this is by uploading your video to OneDrive or Panopto.
-This article provides instructions for uploading your file to OneDrive.
+This article provides instructions for uploading your file to OneDrive (see this article for uploading videos to Panopto and linking on Moodle).

 Uploading a video to OneDrive